SergeBakharev/carvera_a_to_z/dust-collection.md

 While a dust collection system works great for cutting wood & plastics, cutting **metal** is different: the chips may be too heavy to be efficiently sucked out of the cut, and if any lubrication is required it is incompatible with the use of a dust shoe.

 The usual solution is to use an air jet to push the chips away from the cut.
-A mist coolant spray system is a useful addition to the shapeoko setup when cutting metal.
+A mist coolant spray system is a useful addition to the Carvera setup when cutting metal.
 In the picture below, the orange tube goes to a \(heavy duty\) air compressor, and the transparent tube goes into a bottle of lubrication liquid.
 The lubricant gets mixed with the compressed air, and the spray is aimed at the cutting point:

 ![](.gitbook/assets/setup_locline.png)